andrewohanian/ISE_MAC_Checker/README.md

 # ISE_MAC_Checker
-Web-based Tool to Verify Whether MAC Addresses Exist in the ISE Database
+Web-based tool to verify whether MAC addresses exist in the ISE database

 ## Installation
 * Clone the repo on your webserver or localhost